facebookresearch/param/train/compute/python/README.md

 The installed packages are under **`param_bench.train.compute.python`**.

+To use the [`FBGEMM_GPU`](https://github.com/pytorch/FBGEMM/tree/main/fbgemm_gpu) library and its operator benchmark workload ([`split_table_batched_embeddings_ops.py`](workloads/pytorch/split_table_batched_embeddings_ops.py)), please follow its set up instruction to download and install.
+It's not required for the compute benchmarks.
+During initialization, if an operator fail to import, it'll be ignored and will not affect other benchmarks.

 ## Usage
 The bundled tool scripts such as [`pytorch_benchmark.py`](pytorch_benchmark.py) are written using relative import paths as part of the `parambench-train-compute` package, so they must be run as a module using the `python -m` option.